ThisIsAntonio/Daily-Update-App/README.md

 ## 🔐 Auth Simulation

-A hardcoded user ID (`demo-user`) is used for saving and filtering updates.
+A lightweight login form asks the user for their name, which is saved in localStorage.
+All updates are filtered per user ID.
+Users can log out and switch users at any time.

 ## 📁 Folder Structure